ajankuv/Sinwashere_LegacyAuthentication/README.md

-# Magento 2 Legacy Authentication extension
+# Magento 2 Legacy Authentication extension with Prestashop 1.6 password Support

 Allows Customer to be logged in using legacy password mechanism (MD5).

 Especially useful when Customers are imported from another Ecommerce platform which uses MD5 algorithm.

 ## Getting Started

 Download the extension as a ZIP file from this repository, unzip the archive and upload the files to `/app/code/Sinwashere/LegacyAuthentication`.

 After uploading, run the following [Magento CLI](http://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands.html) commands: